Olipear/Portfolio/src/pages/projects/project-1.md

       #### Adaptive, data driven UI

+      TODO: insert diagram of component structure.

       The JSON data structure we came up with, describes a product and it's customisation options.
 Each option has a type such as 'colour' or 'binary', to tell the front-end how it should be displayed.
 In this case, which react component to render.

       Options can be grouped, for example shell colour and leather colour were grouped into materials.
 When on a mobile device, groups are ignored, and all child options are put inside a modal.

-      ### The use of this system across other products will greatly improve the UX of the site.
+      ### The use of this system across other products would greatly improve the UX of the site.

       For example; when all colour selection interfaces use the same component, it guarantees a consistent user experience for users when selecting colour on any of vitsoe's products.
 Additionally it makes it really easy to update for developers.